rroethle7474/rroethle7474/README.md

 # Ryan Roethle

 ## About Me
-Full Stack Dev who uses both tabs and spaces (can't ever watch Silicon valley enough).
+Full Stack Dev who uses both tabs and spaces (can't ever watch Silicon Valley enough).
 Love/hate relationship with vibe coding but understand that with expert knowledge the sky's the limit to where AI will take us.
-I think having solid fundamentals proper structure, and repeatable processes that evolve over time (is that considered clean code practices, probably not), a code base made with the help of AI doesn't have to be a giant mess. (you'll see some of them currently in my repos...)
+I think having solid fundamentals, proper structure, and repeatable processes that evolve over time (is that considered clean code practices, probably not), a code base made with the help of AI doesn't have to be a giant mess. (you'll see some of them currently in my repos...)

 After a year long break, I decided to jump back into the developing wolrd and can't wait to do this for the rest of my life (or for as long as our AI overlords will let us).
 No real preference on what language I like best but I prefer to develop using .NET, Javascript, and Python.